68. Henry’s Demons: Living with Schizophrenia, A Father and Son’s Story by Patrick Cockburn and Henry Cockburn

 Medical personal should also read this book to better understand the thoughts of their patients.
 Yes, text books and studying is helpful.
 However, learning from real people like Henry is also a good idea.
 Hearing the father’s perspective makes this an even better resource of information.
 Before curing someone, you must care about him or her and understand how the human brain works with different types of illnesses.

 Cautions: This novel refuses to sugarcoat schizophrenia.
 Henry’s struggles are not pretty to read about, but that makes his parents response and his acceptance of recovery all the more crucial.
-Memoirs should be honest instead of frightened of scaring the reader.
+Memoirs should be honest.
 Some language, violence, and troubling scenes are in the book.
-Teenagers and older would be the most appropriate audience.

 Perhaps you are fascinated with the idea of schizophrenia and want to know more about it, or maybe you have a family member with the illness and feel lost at how to deal with it.
 Whatever situation you are in, Henry’s Demons: Living with Schizophrenia, A Father and Son’s Story can be a great book to read.
 The Cockburn’s story has the ability to help those caring for or diagnosed with this disorder as well as raise awareness about schizophrenia.
 The switching of narratives, emphatic characters, and powerful memories all make this an inspiring book.